szczyglis-dev/py-gpt/README.md

 - `Number of notepads`: Number of notepad tabs.
 Restart of the application is required for this option to take effect.

-- `Show tray icon`: Show/hide tray icon.
-Tray icon provides additional features like "Ask with screenshot" or "Open notepad".
-Restart of the application is required for this option to take effect.
-Default: True.
+- `Minimize to tray`: Minimize to tray icon.
+Tray icon enabled is required for this option to work.

-- `Start minimized`: Enables minimized on start.
 Default: False.

 **Layout**